av025/Frontend-Learning/30. Dom Manipulation with Todo App/01. Lesson One/README.md

 The DOM and CSSOM are not the final output of the browser.
 These two trees are combined to form the **Render Tree**.
 This render tree contains only the visible elements and the styles that will be applied.

+The **Render Tree** acts as the single source of truth for the browser when it comes to displaying content on the screen.
+It determines which HTML elements should be rendered based on visibility rules (like `display: none`) and what styles should be applied to those elements using information from the CSSOM.
+By combining both the DOM and CSSOM, the render tree ensures that only the styled, visible elements are passed to the layout and painting stages, ultimately deciding what appears visually on the web page.

 ```txt
 HTML → DOM Tree
 CSS  → CSSOM Tree